michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 11. And they asked him, saying, How then say the Sophree that Elia must come before?

-12. He said to them, Elia doth come before, to restoreOr, to prepare. all things; and how it is written concerning the Son of man, that much he should suffer, and be rejected.
+12. He said to them, Elia doth come before, to restore

 13. But I tell you, Elia hath also come, and they have done to him whatever they would, as it is written concerning him.